The Night Market Shuts Down Civic Center Drive for Moon Festival

 Alexandria says that the decision to hold smaller, bi-weekly markets throughout the summer has paid off.
 Vendors gained experience, seller wisdom, and friendships.

 “Vendors have become family.
 The most beautiful thing is that we truly are a community,” says Alexandria.“ So often people selling within the same category or businesses see each other as competition; they don’t want to help each other.
 But after a summer of markets, the vendors have become friends.
 It’s really fun.
 It’s cool.”

 The evening will also feature performances by Cambodian dance group Krum Selabak Khmer M’Kut Meas (KSKMM), traditional Japanese drum outfit Taiko Arts Midwest, traditional Hmong dance group Minnesota SunShine, music by Jae Havoc, and Kevin Shaw.

 Want to learn Asian cooking methods?
 You will find Hot Wok Academy at the chef demo station offering tips and guidance to anyone who wants to learn more!

 We’re excited to be the first to celebrate a significant Asian holiday such as the Moon Festival on this scale, and we hope you’ll join us.

 Tiffany of CHOOCHOO-ca-CHEW was born and raised in Taiwan.
 She grew up visiting markets & night markets and is passionate about all things local.
 She enjoys introducing people to Asian culture, cuisines, and local businesses.
-The Night Market has been a dream & much discussed concept between Tiffany Alexandria, Amy Garretson & Naura Anderson, we’re turning this vision into reality in summer 2021.
+The Night Market has been a dream & much discussed concept between Tiffany Alexandria, Amy Garretson & Naura Anderson, we turned this vision into reality in summer 2021.
+SEE 2021 RECAP

 The Night Market logo is designed by the ridiculously talented local designer/ artist/ muralist- Maggie Panetta!